BuGlessRB/remixml/README.md

 standard XML/HTML syntax and therefore integrate smoothly with existing XML/HTML syntax colouring editors.

+Compiling and processing XML, HTML and Remixml automatically performs sanity checks and shows clear and precise warnings about missing opening or closing tags.

 ## Requirements

 It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.